-The UCD Careers Network joins the dots between your time at University and your future career.
+UCD Careers Network joins the dots between your time at University and your future career.
 Whether you have no career plan, a vague plan or a clear plan, staff at the Careers Network can help you move forward with your career, applications for graduate study and graduate employment.

-The staff at Careers Network continue to be busy connecting with 100's of employers to make sure UCD students have the best possible internship and graduate jobs in this changing environment, and making the most of all new and emerging opportunities.
+During the Summer of 2020, staff at Careers Network have been busy connecting with 100's of employers to make sure UCD students have the best possible internship and graduate jobs in this changing environment, and making the most of all new and emerging opportunities.